 South Asia Working Group at Stanford University

-The South Asia Working Group at Stanford is a space for community, dialogue, and reflection for South Asianist students working on and engaging with South Asia in meaningful ways.
-Imagined as a student forum co-sponsored by the Center for South Asia, this forum features a variety of events such as paper presentations, performances, lectures, and film screenings.
+The South Asia Working Group at Stanford is a space for dialogue, community, and reflection for students and scholars engaging with South Asia.
+Co-sponsored by the Stanford Center for South Asia and the Student Projects for Intellectual Community Enhancement (SPICE) initiative at the Stanford Vice Provost of Graduate Education, this forum features a variety of events such as paper presentations, lectures, and film screenings.